BestTimesToVisit.com Logo

 food

-Embrace local cuisine!
-Try 'Romazava' (a hearty meat and vegetable stew) and 'Varenda' (rice porridge with various toppings).
-Be cautious with street food and drink only bottled or purified water to avoid stomach issues.
-Many lodges offer delicious, safe meals.
+Embrace the local cuisine!
+Try 'Romazava,' a flavorful meat and vegetable stew, and 'Varenda,' a rice porridge often served with meat or fish.
+Be cautious with street food and opt for freshly cooked meals at your lodge or reputable restaurants to avoid stomach issues.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.